 - Channels to incorporate auxiliary tools

-As it is built for the Delta Unifence table saw system, it not only fits easy but fixes very rigidly on the rails.
-And you can slide it around with no resistance when you have the screws unfastened.
+As it is built for the Delta Unifence table saw system, it not only fits easy but fixes very rigidly on the standard rails.
+And you can slide it around with no resistance when you have the positioning knobs unfastened.
 Being a T-style fence, it needs only one rail, and when it is fixed on, it holds its position parallel to the cutting saw.

 For its smaller size, it can be easily fit on a smaller table saw.
 Its dimensions also mean it is portable, and you can store it away much more easily.
 So, if you’re just looking to do some occasional woodwork and your old fence isn’t just doing it, this is a relatively cheap upgrade that will easily fit on your old rails.

 Carved into the fence are cavities and shafts as well.
 These allow the mounting extra tools and fixtures.
 For example, you may want extra support so you can add another wooden fence in front of this fence or, you could add bumps or pegs to maintain the uniformity of the cutting.